Parsifal at Covent Garden

 Left: A contemporary illustration of performers in the 1914 production of 'Parsifal' at Covent Garden (March 28, 1914 issue of the Illustrated London News

-the gallery was drawn there no doubt by every conceivable motive and interest, from a devotion bordering upon a religious enthusiasm to mere curiosity and the
+was drawn there no doubt by every conceivable motive and interest, from a devotion bordering upon a religious enthusiasm to mere curiosity and the desire to share

-desire to share in an historic event.
-Yet for practical purposes it could be divided into two definite classes, those who knew or thought they knew what
+in an historic event.
+Yet for practical purposes it could be divided into two definite classes, those who knew or thought they knew what Parsifal is and

-far what they were to see and hear would be the Parsifal which until this year has remained secluded at Bayreuth.
-The question, though inevitable, is
+they were to see and hear would be the Parsifal which until this year has remained secluded at Bayreuth.
+The question, though inevitable, is destructive

-destructive to the spirit which Wagner fought so hard to gain from his audience.
-He wanted what every artist wants and rarely gets, an attitude of concentrated
+to the spirit which Wagner fought so hard to gain from his audience.
+He wanted what every artist wants and rarely gets, an attitude of concentrated sympathy freed

-sympathy freed from all exterior distractions.
+from all exterior distractions.
 He wanted an audience without poses either of piety or cleverness to whom he could speak direct.
-The conditions of
+The conditions of modern artistic

-modern artistic production make the ideal unattainable, and while those who know Parsifal have by now answered the question each in his own way, it must
+production make the ideal unattainable, and while those who know Parsifal have by now answered the question each in his own way, it must be our business

 he forest scene, into which Kundry rushes, wild-eyed and breathless, bringing balsam for Amfortas' wound, and